bmp-dot/QuickStartCalmDSL/README.md

 generated](media/image15.png){width="6.5in"
 height="3.9097222222222223in"}

--   Once the app status changes to "running" you will have a nginx server deployed from Calm DSL!
+-   Once the app status changes to "running" we will have a nginx server deployed from Calm DSL!

 Log into Prism Central to verify